benellis3/pymarl2/README.md

    A dataset consists of replay episodes collected with an already trained QMIX policy for the given scenario.
    The weights of the trained QMIX policies are saved in `results_smac1` and `results_smac2_final_run`.
+   The parameter used for their training, and the full logs of their training can be found in their respective `logs/cout.txt` file.

    To generate the dataset associated to the first seed on the `5_gen_protoss` scenario you can run